-- If you're connecting to a database file hosted by FileMaker Pro on your local machine, enter localhost or the IP address 127.0.0.1. - If you're connecting to a database file hosted by FileMaker Server over a network, enter the IP address of the FileMaker Server.
+- If you're connecting to a database file hosted by FileMaker Pro Advanced on your local machine, enter localhost or the IP address 127.0.0.1. - If you're connecting to a database file hosted by FileMaker Server over a network, enter the domain name that is specified by the server's SSL certificate.

 If you have enabled sharing via ODBC/JDBC in the host application, you can select Connect to host to obtain the names of available databases.
-Click Continue.